 Stay Informed and Connected

-- Check on your neighbors virtually or over the phone during a heat wave, especially if they are seniors, young children, and people with disabilities and access and functional needs.
+- Check on your neighbors virtually or over the phone during a heat wave, especially if they are older adults, young children, and people with disabilities and access and functional needs.
 Keep in touch by phone at least twice a day during heat waves.
 Avoid in-person visits to protect your health and the health of others.

 - Many older New Yorkers live alone and could suffer unnecessarily in the heat because they are isolated from friends and family.